timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 ## Naive Implementation

-For starters, we need to define a point model we are going to operate upon:
+To start with, we need to define a point model we are going to operate upon:

 ```csharp
 public readonly struct Point